Quantum transient heat transport in the hyper-parametric oscillator

-Including the site (cavity) Hamiltonian, we obtain the energy added by single excitation $\nu \approx \omega \pm Y n$.
-Thus, in the nonlinear SFWM case we can excite the negative energy excitation mode not only by tuning the strength $Y$ but also increasing $n$.
-Whereas, $\nu$ in the presence of XPM is approximately $\omega + Z n$.
-Order of estimations we obtained above coincide with the result obtained using semi-classical approximation (see Append.~\ref{sec:equation of motion}).
-Note that in the nonlinear system, even though the two basis states are orthogonal, $\Tr[C^{\dagger} D] = 0$, they do not commute $[C,D] \neq 0$, unlike in the linear system.
-This results in mixing of modes in the nonlinear system and we investigate this further in Sec.~\ref{sec: nonlinear thermo}.
-The main difference between SFWM and XPM here is the possibility of negative $\nu$ in the former.
-When an external source excites the negative mode in the presence of SFWM, the system can lower its energy by adding particles.
-Similar to the linear interaction case, usually $\omega \gg Y$, such that negative energy modes only arise in the semi-classical limit of large $n$.
-However, using circuit QED setups it is possible to achieve ultra-strong $Y \sim \omega$~\cite{Kuzmin19}, enabling formation of negative energy normal modes in the quantum regime.
+In the nonlinear TPH case, we can excite the negative energy excitation mode $\nu_{\rm TPH} \approx \omega - Yn$ not only by tuning the strength $Y$ but also by increasing $n$.
+Whereas $\nu_{\rm XPM} \approx \omega + Z n$ is strictly positive.
+The above estimations we obtained coincide with the semi-classical approach outlined in Append.~\ref{sec:equation of motion}.
+Thus, the main difference between TPH and XPM is the possibility of a negative excitation mode $\nu_{\rm TPH} < 0$.
+When an external source excites the negative mode in the presence of TPH, the system can lower its energy by adding photons.
+In experimental setups, either other nonlinear interactions bound the system from below, or a limited number of photons are present, giving the TPH Hamiltonian a lower bound in energy.

-In this Section, we have investigated the quantum Hamiltonians with linear or nonlinear interactions.
+In this section, we have investigated the quantum linear and nonlinear Hamiltonians.
 We have introduced the normal modes representing the energy added by a single excitation $\nu$, which corresponds to the Hamiltonian eigenvalue.
 To this end, we constructed the $su(2)$ algebra of the Hamiltonians.
-On-site interaction XPM always gives positive excitation $\nu = \omega + Zn$, whereas interactions that mediate hopping can give rise to negative excitation $\nu = \omega \pm J$ for the linear interaction and $\nu = \omega \pm Yn$ for SFWM interaction.
+Kerr-type interaction such as XPM always gives positive excitation $\nu_{\rm XPM} = \omega + Zn$, whereas interactions that mediate hopping (non-Kerr-type) can give rise to negative excitation $\nu = \omega \pm J$ for the linear interaction and $\nu_{\rm TPH} = \omega \pm Yn$ for the TPH interaction.
 Moreover, we have observed that the two normal modes are completely decoupled for the linear Hamiltonian, corresponding to a uniform energy spacing.
-In contrast, a non-uniform spacing (i.e., a gap that depends on the number of particles $n$) appears for SFWM and XPM.
+In contrast, a non-uniform spacing (i.e., a gap that depends on the number of photons $n$) appears for TPH and XPM.